 Before you start drilling or cutting anything, it’s a good idea to mark on your wall (which you will cover) where the studs are and where any electrical wiring is.
 You can do this with a tool like this.

-Step 1 – test out your measurements
+Step 1 – test the measurements of your space

 In the planning process I measured the space more than once.
 Now that I have the cabinets I want to make sure they fit before doing anything to them.
 I unboxed all of the cabinets and lined them up against the wall.

-step 2 – cut away base molding to fit flush
+step 2 – cut away base molding

 Since I’m using wall cabinets I didn’t want them to sit flat on the floor.
 I was originally planning to nail a wood 2×4 box to the bottom of each cabinet until I saw these wood feet at Home Depot.
 I changed my plan and decided to attach feet to the bottom of the cabinets.
 Looking at my budget for the project, 2x4s would have been much more cost effective.